Top EU court overturns US data transfer agreement in Facebook case | DW | 16.07.2020

 Brussels, however, welcomed the verdict.

-"It is sad that this could only be achieved by a complaint from the private individual Schrems."
+"It is sad that this could only be achieved by a complaint from the private individual Schrems," he added.

 kp/sms (AFP,AP,dpa)